GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 ### Authentication and Authorization

 To begin using this API, you will need to register for a System Account and obtain an API Key.
 After registration, you will need to provide this API key in the <i>x-api-key</i> HTTP header with every API request.
-* Registered users (Federal and non-federal) with appropriate roles for FFATA under Entity Reporting domain can request for a system account with ‘read Sensitive’ or ‘read FOUO’ permissions to be able to view FFATA reports.
+* Registered users (Federal and non-federal) with appropriate roles for Subawards under Entity Reporting domain can request for a system account with ‘read Sensitive’ or ‘read FOUO’ permissions to be able to view Subaward reports.
-* Registered users (Federal and non-federal) with appropriate roles for FFATA under Entity Reporting domain can request for a system account with ‘Write Sensitive’  permissions to be able to create, update and/or delete FFATA reports.
+* Registered users (Federal and non-federal) with appropriate roles for Subawards under Entity Reporting domain can request for a system account with ‘Write Sensitive’  permissions to be able to create, update and/or delete Subaward reports.
-* If a user has the appropriate roles for FFATA reporting, and therefore satisfies the above registration criteria, they will be able to access the System Accounts widget from their Workspace page after logging in.
+* If a user has the appropriate roles for Subawards reporting, and therefore satisfies the above registration criteria, they will be able to access the System Accounts widget from their Workspace page after logging in.
-* The user can then select “New Account” by navigating from the widget and fill out the required sections with appropriate FFATA reporting permissions and required information..
+* The user can then select “New Account” by navigating from the widget and fill out the required sections with appropriate Subawards reporting permissions and required information..
 * The requested system account will then be sent for an approval.
 After approval, the user will be notified via an email and they will also be able to see the status of their request in the System Account widget.

 #### Generating a System Account API Key
-In order to utilize the FFATA API endpoints, users will need to generate the System account API Key to make API calls.
+In order to utilize the Subawards API endpoints, users will need to generate the System account API Key to make API calls.
 * Once the system account is approved as per the instructions above, the user can select “Go to System Accounts” in the widget from their workspace and enter a new system account password.
 * After setting up the password for the system account, the user will see a new section for retrieving a system account API Key.
 The user must enter their password again to retrieve the API Key.
 * This API Key will be used for all API calls as described in this documentation.

 #### System Account Authentication
-In order to utilize the FFATA Subaward Reporting Bulk Upload API, the following is required:
+In order to utilize the Subawards Reporting Bulk Upload API, the following is required:
-* Valid SAM.gov federal government system account or non-fed user account with relevant FFATA permissions under Entity Reporting domain.
+* Valid SAM.gov federal government system account or non-fed user account with relevant Subawards permissions under Entity Reporting domain.

 ### Type of Connection Validation
 All REST API requests will be validated against the Type of Connection within the system account profile.
 All requests without "REST API" type of connection in the system account profile will be rejected with an error.